 ‘Clearly’ is the lead track from MODOVAR’s debut release while the aforementioned ‘Same Old Scene’ can be found on a free download ‘Covers’ EP available from their website.
 Also featuring YAZOO songs ‘Situation’ and ‘Midnight’, here the full power of Beecham’s Moyet-esque lilt can be experienced gratis.

 MODOVAR are putting the finishing touches to an album entitled ‘The Sea Of Unspoken Words’.
-There are many tracks to be savoured; ‘King Of Pain’, which was debuted on The Electricity Club’s audio player a while back, is a lounge drama with a vocal performance that Andy Bell would be proud of.
+There are many tracks to be savoured; ‘King Of Pain’ is a lounge drama with a vocal performance that Andy Bell would be proud of.

 Despite wearing their influences on their sleeve, MODOVAR have much to offer, especially with material such as the sparsely constructed ‘This Time’ which could happily alongside many a gently pulsating classic synth ballad.
 Their “eclectic collection of melodic, anthemic, chorus led songs, lyrically focused on the undercurrents of love and the human condition” will appeal to those who like soul in their synthpop.